 Russell is gearing ClickFunnels to become his flagship product, so what you see now is just a taste of what the product is going to look like in the future.

 The strength of ClickFunnels is it’s easy to use editor.
-It is far more flexible than the LeadPages editor although that’s changed somewhat with LeadPages’ new drag and drop editor.
+It is far more flexible than the LeadPages editor although Leadpages has caught up with their new drag and drop editor.

 Limiting flexibility is not necessarily a bad thing.
 Because it makes constructing pages fast!
 And that’s where LeadPages really shines.